Over 100 countries vow to end deforestation at climate talks - NewsBreak

 Forests are important ecosystems and provide a critical way of absorbing carbon dioxide — the main greenhouse gas — from the atmosphere.
 Trees are one of the world’s major so-called carbon sinks, or places where carbon is stored.

-But the value of wood as a commodity and the growing demand for agricultural and pastoral land are leading to widespread and often illegal felling of forests, particularly in developing countries.
+But the value of wood as a commodity and the growing demand for agricultural and pastoral land is leading to widespread and often illegal felling of forests, particularly in developing countries.

-“We are delighted to see Indigenous Peoples mentioned in the forest deal announced today,” said Joseph Itongwa Mukumo, an Indigenous Walikale and activist from Congo.

-He called for governments and businesses to recognize the effective role Indigenous communities play in preventing deforestation.

 Alison Hoare, a senior research fellow at political think tank Chatham House, said world leaders promised in 2014 to end deforestation by 2030, “but since then deforestation has accelerated across many countries.”

+“This new pledge recognizes the range of actions needed to protect our forests, including finance, support for rural livelihoods, and strong trade policies,” she said.
+“For it to succeed, inclusive processes and equitable legal frameworks will be needed, and governments must work with civil society, businesses, and Indigenous peoples to agree, monitor, and implement them.”

-Still, Luciana Tellez Chavez, an environmental researcher at Human Right Watch, said the agreement contains “quite a lot of really positive elements.”
+Luciana Tellez Chavez, an environmental researcher at Human Rights Watch, emphasized that strengthening Indigenous people’s rights would help prevent deforestation and should be part of the agreement.

-The EU, Britain and the U.S. are making progress on restricting imports of goods linked to deforestation and human rights abuses “and it’s really interesting to see China and Brazil signing up to a statement that suggest that’s a goal,” she said.

-But she noted that Brazil’s public statements don’t yet line up with its domestic policies and warned that the deal could be used by some countries to “greenwash” their image.

 Increased warming over coming decades would melt much of the planet’s ice, raise global sea levels and greatly increase the likelihood and intensity of extreme weather, scientists say.

 On Monday, the leaders heard stark warnings from officials and activists alike about those dangers.
-Britain’s Johnson described global warming as “a doomsday device.”
+Britain’s Johnson described global warming as “a doomsday device” strapped to humanity.
 U.N.
-Secretary-General António Guterres said that humans are “digging our own graves.”
-And Barbados Prime Minister Mia Mottley warned leaders not to “allow the path of greed and selfishness to sow the seeds of our common destruction.”
+Secretary-General António Guterres told his colleagues that humans are “digging our own graves.”
+And Barbados Prime Minister Mia Mottley, speaking for vulnerable island nations, warned leaders not to “allow the path of greed and selfishness to sow the seeds of our common destruction.”

 Britain’s Queen Elizabeth II urged the leaders “to rise above the politics of the moment, and achieve true statesmanship.”